 These SRAM wheels use a hookless bead for a simpler, stronger and lighter rim design that retains tubeless compatibility, a concept first introduced by Specialized’s wheel brand Roval.

 Lakata is kept comfortable with Ergon’s GS-1 ergonomic marathon race grip, a model he helped develop.
 The right grip has been cut in half to fit with a SRAM gripshifter, despite there already being a shortened version available in the German brand’s catalogue.
 Out back sits the new Ergon SMR3-M saddle – another product that Lakata helped develop.

-Just about every top athlete at the Cape Epic races with tubeless tyre plugs in case of puncture.
-Lakata's are hidden
+Just about every top athlete at the Cape Epic races with tubeless tire plugs in case of puncture.
+Lakata’s are hidden inside the handlebar

 Despite the addition of a SRM power meter, Lakata’s bike was the lightest we weighed at the 2015 Absa Cape Epic.
 This is achieved through a few ultra-light components from Carbon-Ti and potentially AX Lightness too.
 Excluding the SRM Power Control computer (but including a GoPro), Lakata’s Cape Epic setup weighs 10.95kg (24.07lb).